Blog

 Inside sales refers to sales done remotely, typically via phone, email, or digital tools, without face-to-face interaction.

-• Sales reps focus on lead generation, qualifying leads, conducting virtual presentations, and closing deals from within the office.
+Sales reps focus on lead generation, qualifying leads, conducting virtual presentations, and closing deals from within the office.
+They often use CRM software and other digital tools to manage the sales process and maintain customer relationships.

 Divisions within Inside Sales: